What is DEERS?

 What is the Defense Enrollment Eligibility Reporting System?

-But what is DEERS and why is it so important?
+But what is DEERS, and why is it so important?

 In this guide for TriCareRehabs, we will break down this military health service system and how you can use it to verify your eligibility for rehab.

-What is DEERS and What Does It Do?
+What is DEERS And What Does It Do?

 DEERS is an automated system that stores and manages information on military personnel, retired service members, dependents, and other eligible beneficiaries.
 It also includes other personnel associated with the Department of Defense (DoD) and the healthcare system related to military services.